 Beyond its actions, Auro’s name reverberates pure gold too.
 Kelly and Mark explain that originally the name had been “Oro”, meaning gold in Filipino and Spanish, however they quickly realised that many companies around the Philippines were already using this name.
 Instead, the pair wanted to do something a little different, yet still have its name reflect gold.
 The pair took the chemical symbol for gold, AU, and added this to Filipino “gold”.
 Mark and Kelly go on to explain “We believe that like gold, sometimes farmers and cacao are not given the value that they deserve.
 Gold isn’t fully appreciated in it’s raw form, but with work, people see its true value.”

-Before on-boarding Auro Chocolate into our Cocoa Runners library, we sought to hear from Kelly and Mark to find out more about their chocolate venture…
+Before welcoming Chocolate into our Cocoa Runners library, we talked to Kelly and Mark to find out more about their chocolate venture…

 What’s your background?
 Why and how did you get into chocolate?

 Mark was in Advertising and Kelly was a political science major.
 We got into chocolate because of our love for food fuelled by the rich history of cacao in the Philippines.

 When did you start your company — and with whom?
 How many are there of you?

 Kelly and Mark are best friends who worked together to create the Auro Chocolate brand which officially started in 2015 but only launched the first of their products in May of 2017.

 What mission have you set yourselves for making chocolate?